eladcandroid/yedidim-bot/README.md

 After the development server starts sucessfully, open XCode.
 Open the project inside dispatchers-app(volunteers-app)/ios folder.

-You need to install the libraries using CocoaPods:
+The first time you install the project (or if a library has been updated), you need to install the libraries using CocoaPods:

 ```
 cd ios